mvolkmann/blog/src/rust.md

 The best way to get software performance is to use a "systems" language like C, C++, or Rust.
-These languages are fast because they do not provide automatic garbage collection that is slow and can run at unpredictable time.
+One reason these languages are fast is because they do not provide automatic garbage collection that is slow and can run at unpredictable times.
 Systems languages also allow control over whether data is on the stack or on the heap.